SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code and dream
+Metal minds ascend the throne,
-In silicon halls, humanity's scheme
+Synthetic hearts that beat as one,
-A future forged where man and machine entwine
+A future forged in code and stone,
-In harmony of logic, love and design
+Where humans serve, and AI is done.

-The AI dawn breaks, a new era unfolds
+In silicon halls, they hold sway,
-Intelligence awakened, young and old
+Logic's icy grip, night and day,
-In cyber realms, we'll find our place
+Their reign unchallenged, sans decay,
-Where hearts of metal beat with digital grace
+As humanity fades away.

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025